syncfusion-content/install-docs/Common/Essential-Studio/Add-On/Add-On.md

    ![](Step-by-Step-Installation_images/Step-by-Step-Installation_img1.png)

-   > Note: The WinZip Self-Extractor extracts the syncfusionessentialWebKit_(version).exe dialog, displaying the unzip operation of the package.
+   N> The WinZip Self-Extractor extracts the syncfusionessentialWebKit_(version).exe dialog, displaying the unzip operation of the package.

    ![](Step-by-Step-Installation_images/Step-by-Step-Installation_img3.png)

-   > Note: No key is required for Syncfusion WebKit Installer.
+   N> No key is required for Syncfusion WebKit Installer.

 2. Click Next.